Semi-supervised Embedding Learning for High-dimensional Bayesian Optimization: Numerical Results

 \subsection{Performance on Synthetic Functions}

-Similar to \citep{nayebi19a}, these algorithms were under comparison upon the following widely-used test functions:~(1) Branin~(2) Colville~(3) Hartmann-6.
-The active dimensionalities for Branin, Colville, Hartmann-6 are 2, 4, and 6 respectively.
+Similar to \citep{nayebi19a}, these algorithms were under comparison upon the following widely-used test functions:~(1) Branin~(2) Hartmann-6~(3) Colville.
+The active dimensions for Branin, Hartmann-6, Colville are 2, 6, and 4 respectively.
 We studied the cases with different input dimensions $d \in \{100,1000\}$.
-The experimental results are shown in Figure \ref{fig:branin}-\ref{fig:hartmann}.
+The experimental results are shown in Figure \ref{fig:branin}-\ref{fig:colville}.
 The proposed $\text{SILBO-BU}$, outperforms all benchmarks especially in high dimensions~($d=1000$). $\text{SILBO-TD}$ is also very competitive, surpassing most traditional algorithms.
 In addition, the experimental results under different acquisition functions are similar.
-ADD-BO performs excellently in Hartmann-6 due to the additive structure of the function itself.
-However, it performs poorly in higher dimensions and functions without the additive assumption.
+ADD-BO performs excellently in Hartmann-6 due to the additive structure of the objective function itself, but it performs poorly in the 1000-dimension case (Figure~\ref{fig:hartmann-1000}) and in functions without the additive structure.
 HeSBO performs well in Colville and Hartmann-6, but poorly in Branin.
 Moreover, we can find that HeSBO does not converge in most cases.
 The performance of SIRBO is similar to our proposed $\text{SILBO-TD}$ since it also tries to learn an embedding space actively.
-In contrast, the proposed method $\text{SILBO-BU}$ nearly beats all baselines due to its powerful iterative embedding learning.
+In summary, the proposed method $\text{SILBO-BU}$ nearly beats all baselines due to effective semi-supervised dimension reduction and iterative embedding learning.